konturno/konturno.github.io/gallery-2020-01-11/README.md

 ### 2020-01-12

-This project started in November 2019 at the befhest of my then new friend DougD - AKA DashDotDotDashDotDot.
+This project started in November 2019 at the behest of my then new friend DougD - AKA DashDotDotDashDotDot.

 The question is: Given the data - XYZ coordinates that form a mesh of triangles, can you generate the XYZ coordinates for the contour line that closely fits the original data.